basking2/adocjournal/README.md

 The `JOURNAL` value is the name of your journal.
 The `AUTHOR` is the AsciiDoc author.

+Once done, run `bundle exec rake init` to initialize the journal.
+To build the journal, run `bundle exec rake`.

 ## Layout / How To Use

 Assuming your `JOURNAL` is named `foo`: